Slovenia: A European Gem For Your Bucket List (Foods, Part 3)

 - 2–3 tbsp sour cream, as required

 1. To make the dough, make a pile of flour on the work surface, create a hollow in the middle and beat the egg into it.
 Salt the mix slightly.
 Work in a little oil and sufficient water to produce a smooth, workable dough.
-Form into a ball, cover with film and leave to rest for 30–45 minutes.
+Form into a ball, cover with plastic wrap and let rest for 30–45 minutes.

 2. In the meantime cook the potatoes until soft, allow to cool briefly and press or sieve through a potato ricer.
-Sweat the onions in butter, add the herbs, season with salt and remove from the heat.
+Sweat the onions in butter, add the herbs and remove from the heat.
 Mix all the ingredients together and work into a malleable paste filling.
 If necessary, loosen the mix with sour cream.

 Gulyas (commonly spelled goulash and pronounced goo-yash) was born on the Hungarian plains.
 Ancient Hungarians were cattle-herding people.
 The called the herd of cattle gulya, and the simple beef soup they made was called gulyas.
 To make the very lean and tough beef tender, they cooked it slowly in a kettle with water and flavored it with onions, vegetables, and herbs.